oschulz/swmod/README.md

 Basically, swmod sets environment variables like `PATH` and `LD_LIBRARY_PATH` and can automatically supply options like `--prefix` to configure scripts.

-swmod is currently only tested with bash, but should work with other `sh`-compatible shells.
+swmod is currently only works with bash, though it may in the future also support other `sh`-compatible shells.
 There are no plans to support `tcsh` or similar, so far.

 Installing swmod